matchboxdesigngroup/launch-check/readme.txt

 If you have any problems or want to make a feature request please submit an [issue](https://github.com/matchboxdesigngroup/launch-check/issues) on GitHub.

 == Changelog ==
+= 1.2 =
+* Updated plugin to use new [Universal Analytics](https://github.com/matchboxdesigngroup/launch-check/issues) plugin.
+A simple way to add Google Analytics to your site
+* Updated alerts so that they don't show on plugin details and update pages

 = 1.0 =
 * Initial Release